 Celebrate the Year of the Horse with us!
-Let 2014 be the special year you get past the fear that’s kept you from riding or maybe from enjoying trail rides.
-Learn horse biomechanics in a special seminar or take a clinic to learn how to help your horse move better.
+Let 2014 be the special year you get past the fear that’s kept you from riding or from just being around horses.
 Discover the power of mindfulness to help you and your horse connect in a deeper and more rewarding way.
 Have fun with dressage, whether you ride Western, English or Bareback.
 Learn horse biomechanics in a special seminar or clinic, and be sure to see the website for our forthcoming book about horse biomechanics — and help support its publication through a Kickstarter campaign with exciting rewards!
 You can see a sample video clip of our work here as well as on this site’s biomechanics pages.
 It’s a special year for you and the horses you love.

 Programs are designed and taught by Jo Belasco, Esq., an exceptional riding instructor, trainer, and clinician in the field of horse-human relationship; and Dawn Adams, Ph.D., an eclectic scholar and horsewoman with outstanding academic credentials and a national teaching award, an enrolled member of the Choctaw Nation of Oklahoma.
 Dawn and Jo have collaborated since 1998 to develop equine programs that have real and immediate impact on the things you do with horses.